wp-plugins/clean-login/readme.txt

 12. WPML.
 Certificate of Compatibility

 == Changelog ==

+= 1.2 =
+*   Password complexity.
+Passwords must be eight characters including one upper/lowercase letter, one special/symbol character and alphanumeric characters.
+Passwords should not contain the user\'s username, email, or first/last name.Feature supported by Steve Scofield
+*	"Failed security check" replaced by "Failed security check, expired Activation Link due to duplication or date."

 = 1.1.11 =
 *   Italian language included.
 Thanks to Walter Priori Friggi